 - Use whole or broken cashews, you can roast them a little for the crunchy effect.

 - Slightly roast Flax seeds( 1 tbsp) in a pan. let it cool and powder it in the grinder.
+Though they are excellent for health but add these only if you have a taste for these otherwise omit these.

 - Ensure that your dates are moist.
 In case, they are very dry then soak them in water for some time.